microsoft/language-server-protocol/_specifications/lsp/3.18/language/completion.md

 	 * be used if a completion item itself doesn't specify the value.
 	 *
 	 * If a completion list specifies a default value and a completion item
-	 * also specifies a corresponding value, the one from the item is used.
+	 * also specifies a corresponding value, the rules for combining these are
+	 * defined by `applyKinds`, defaulting to "replace".
 	 *
 	 * Servers are only allowed to return default values if the client
 	 * signals support for this via the `completionList.itemDefaults`